frame-dev/ReportPlugin/README.md

 # This address will be displayed in the Discord webhook and saved in the database.
 server-address: localhost
 ```

+## Future Plans
+- Add more customization options for Discord messages.
+- Implement additional storage options.
+- Enhance the GUI with more features.
+- Add localization support for multiple languages.
+- BungeeCord support.

+## Changelogs
+See the [CHANGELOG.md](CHANGELOG.md) file for detailed changes in each version.

 ## License